microsoft/PowerShell-FeatureFlags/README.md

 So, for example, `"^storage$"` will only match `"storage"` and not `"storage1"`.

-### Blacklist
+### Deny list

-The `blacklist` condition is analogous to the whitelist condition, except that if the predicate matches any of the expressions the condition is considered not met and the evaluation stops.
+The `denylist` condition is analogous to the allowlist condition, except that if the predicate matches any of the expressions the condition is considered not met and the evaluation stops.